buildpacks/docs/content/docs/features/experimental/export-to-oci-layout.md

     <div class="author">See the <a href="https://github.com/opencontainers/image-spec/blob/main/image-layout.md">specification.</a></div>
 </div>

-Exporting to OCI layout format is an **experimental** feature available on pack since version X.Y.Z
+Exporting to OCI layout format is an **experimental** feature available on pack since version 0.30.0

 ### 1. Enable experimental feature

-Verify your pack version is equal or greater than 0.29.0
+Verify your pack version is equal or greater than 0.30.0

 ```bash
 pack version